Syntax3rror404/LIFVR-Docs/interactions.md

 > [!NOTE]
 > You can change the material of the aligner component in the details panel of it and use e.g the original hand material: **MI_Quinn_02** or any other material which suits you.

+> [!TIPP]
+> If using many aligners in one interaction point it can get confusing, but you can simply set the visibility of each aligner you don't need currently to adjust to false in their details panel.

 **Mirroring Left Hands**
 --